About the Association

 Mark your Calendar: Canadian Burn Symposium 2021

-The Burn Symposium will take place in Montréal, Québec from Friday, October 22 and Sunday, October 24, 2021.
+The Burn Symposium will take place in Montréal, Québec on December 4 & 5, 2021.
 More information online soon!

 Canadian Burn Association Town Hall Meeting